Water Heater Gas Valve

-Water heater gas valve problems can be diagnosed by checking the
+Water heater gas valve problems can be diagnosed by checking the milivolts with a meter, however you can check a gas valve without a meter.

-The guide below will show you
+The guide below will show you how a gas valve works and what

-Water heater gas valves are also called control valves, gas thermostats,
+These valves are also called control valves, gas thermostats, and gas control valves.

 pilot head.
 After the pilot is lit it will heat the thermocouple.